netinvent/ofunctions/README.md

 ### @no_flood

-There are situations where some code can call multiple times the same function (on a trigger for example), but you don't want that function to run multiple times.
+There are situations where some code can call multiple times the same function (on a trigger for example), but you don't want that function to run multiple times in a short time span.
 That's a situation where we should handle function call antiflooding.

 Example: